tonyYSaliba/wolt-backend-assignment/README.md

 - Table ```spatial_ref_sys``` - contains **srid, auth_name, auth_srid, srtext, proj4text**

 - Table ```user``` - contains **id, email, password, role, first_name, last_name, created, updated**

+In Table ```restaurant``` we have two different B-Tree indexes on column **online** and column **location**.

+There is no additional Indexes since we will start facing drawback in the database's efficiency if we start overIndexing.

+column **email** from table ```user``` does not have a hash index, since in PostgreSQL database, a hash index will cause major drawbacks in certain events.
+Hence, hash index use is presently discouraged.